 Important: Only .jpeg, .gif, and .png files can be used.
 All cropped images will be converted to jpegs.
 Using an image of exactly the right size will produce the best results, and this is certainly recommended.
 To preserve transparency in an image use a .gif or .png image of exactly the right size.

 If you decide you want to delete one of your custom header images, you can do so by going to Media → Library and clicking on “Delete Permanently” underneath the image.

 Most themes will display your blog’s title and optional tagline either over or next to your header image.
 In many themes you can change the color of that text from the Customizer using the Colors & Backgrounds tool.
-You can also edit your blog’s title and tagline from the Customizer in the Site Title and Tagline panel.
+You can also edit your blog’s title and tagline from the Customizer in the Site Identity panel.